microprediction/winning/README.md

 ![](https://i.imgur.com/83iFzel.png)

-### Install (Python 3.8 and above)
+### Install

     pip install winning
     pip install scipy

-You can avoid installing scipy if you have Python 3.8 and above and you don't wish to use the copula functionality
+You can avoid installing scipy if you have Python 3.8 and above and you don't wish to use the copula functionality.

 ### Usage